f12-lab/self-hosting-with-ionos/README.md

 In the provision of Vagrantfile we need to copy this file inside its path.
 This will be important later, but now we dont change it.

-This file is inside our folder called apache2 where we will put the apache configuration files and pages
+This file is inside our folder called apache2 where we will put the apache configuration files and pages.

 ```ruby
 server.vm.provision "shell", inline: <<-SHELL